bennyhuo/KotlinBlogTranslation/original/JavaScript Interop.md

 <p></p>
 {% endraw %}

-In order for this code to work however, we still need to declare <em>jQuery</em> as dynamic, and mark it with the corresponding native equivalent for Kotlin to call
+In order for this code to work however, we still need to declare *jQuery* as dynamic, and mark it with the corresponding native equivalent for Kotlin to call

 {% raw %}
 <p></p>